 We going to use it with the following parameters. -s -i -d CMD.EXE.

 As you can see, we are NT Authority\System.
 This is all good.
-It’s worth to mention that by default the console is not red.
-We made it red to differentiate in between what is running as a localsystem, and what is running as an admin.
+It’s worth mentioning that by default the console is not red.
+We made it red to differentiate between what is running as a localsystem, and what is running as an admin.
 It’s very convenient since the titles of the consoles are exactly the same, so this is how we’re able to quickly see.

 How to get the password of the service account using CQ Secrets Dumper?